Intensive Care Medicine ST3

 If applying from an anaesthetics training background via core anaesthetics or ACCS anaesthetics training, or equivalent

-• Have at least 24 months’ experiencexiii in anaesthetics and/or intensive care medicinexiv (not including foundation modules) by time of intended start date (of which at least 18 months should be in anaesthetics).
+• To be appointed to single ICM CCT training: have at least 24 months’ experiencexi in Anaesthetics and/or Intensive Care Medicine (not including Foundation modules) by time of intended start date (of which at least 18 months should be in Anaesthetics).

 If applying from a medicine training background via internal medicine training or ACCS internal medicine, or equivalent

-• Have sufficient experiencexv working in medical specialties (not including foundation level experience) by the advertised post start date.
+• Have sufficient experiencexi working in medical specialties (not including foundation level experience) by the advertised post start date.
 This can be via either:

 • training completed in: